tinglesoftware/dependabot-azure-devops/README.md

 Similar to the GitHub-hosted version, Dependabot is configured using a [dependabot.yml file](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file) located at `.azuredevops/dependabot.yml` or `.github/dependabot.yml` in your repository.

-Most [official configuration options](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file) are supported since V2; Earlier versions have several limitations, see [unsupported features and configurations](#unsupported-features-and-configurations) for more.
+Most [official configuration options](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file) are supported; See [unsupported features and configurations](#unsupported-features-and-configurations) for more details.

 ## Configuring private feeds and registries